adambard/learnxinyminutes-docs/javascript.html.markdown

 // ...but your variable will be created in the global scope, not in the scope
 // you defined it in.

+// If you don't want a variable to be changed, use the `const` keyword.
+This
+// will only work in ES6 environments. const MY_VAR = 2;
+MY_VAR = 3; // won't work

 // Variables declared without being assigned to are set to undefined. var someThirdVar; // = undefined